Let’s Look at Getting Inspiration from TV shows

 And finally nonfiction comprises the news and documentaries.
 But it’s also educational programming for children.
 While a few potential outliers (such as music videos), or hybrid programs with both drama and comedy (e. g.
 Desperate Housewives) exist, most shows hit one of the big three categories.

-Because everyone is inspired differently, consider how fan fiction grabs you.
+Because everyone gets inspiration differently, consider how fan fiction grabs you.
 Very often, you watch a program but feel it’s incomplete.
 Or you might want a different ending or to gender swap the characters.
 By doing this with all television, and not just your own personal fandom, you can garner a ton of inspiration.

 Naturally, you need to stay out of copyright infringement territory.
 However, there’s no copyright on basic ideas, just on their execution.
 Consider all the fish out of water comedies.
 Or think of the many episodes with people caught in a freezer.
 They exist because those situations work.
 And all the writers do is add a different spin on it all.